OpenDSA/OpenDSA/RST/en/Binary/BST.rst

 have a similar problem, because it does not violate the Binary Search Tree Property if equal values appear in the left subtree.

+.. [#] Alternatively, if we prefer to store duplicate values in the
+       right subtree, then we must replace a deleted node with the least value from its right subtree.

 .. avembed:: AV/Binary/BSTremovePRO.html ss

 BST Analysis
 ------------